InSyncWithFoo/ryecharm/docs/other-features.md

 Dependency groups can be installed using their corresponding icons in the gutter.
+The icon corresponding to the `[dependency-groups]` table header installs all groups.

-This is equivalent to running `uv sync --group ...` at the project's path with the group name as argument.
+This is equivalent to running `uv sync --group ...`/`uv sync --all-groups` at the project's path.

 ![](./assets/features-dependency-groups-line-markers.png)